NeuroWinter/aws_training/aws/whitepapers/security_best_prac.md

 - EMR
 - Elastic Beanstalk

+An Example of the shared responsibility model here is RDS, AWS looks after the backup and recovery but you need to make sure your DR is up to scratch.

+In this section you are responsible for data and firewall access too.

 ### Abstracted Services
 AWS manages the platform and the underlying platform and exposes services via an API.
 Meaning that the underlying infrastructure is shared but it is a multi tenanted system, with